Jamie-S2000/CI-project-1/README.md

 - __Validator Testing__

-I ran each page of the site though the W3C code validator.
+I ran each page of the site through the W3C code validator.

 I had one issue with the nav bar having no ul element but having li elements.